General

 I have received a Creative Victoria grant recently – can I apply to this program?

-Recipients of the following Creative Victoria programs/rounds cannot apply (unless acting as an auspice):
+If you are a current recipient of the following Creative Victoria programs/rounds, you are not eligible to apply for the Projects focus area (unless acting as an auspice):

-Previous grant recipients of other Creative Victoria programs are eligible to apply, provided they:
+Previous grant recipients of other Creative Victoria programs are eligible to apply to the Projects focus area, provided they:

 I am in more than one collective or working on more than one project.
 Can I apply for funding for different projects/activities?